Aaronontheweb/introtonode/readme.md

 --------

-The examples contained within these projects are simple [Node.JS](http://nodejs.org/) projects designed to show how to accomplish some basic programming objects with Node, such as:
+The examples contained within these projects are simple [Node.JS](http://nodejs.org/) projects designed to show how to accomplish some basic programming objectives with Node, such as:

 1. Use the [HTTP](http://nodejs.org/docs/latest/api/http.html "Node.JS HTTP Module") module;
 2. Use the [Net](http://nodejs.org/docs/latest/api/net.html "Node.JS Net Module") module for working with TCP connections;